saltict/availproject.github.io/docs/glossary.md

 ## Validium

-Validiums store transaction data off the L1 (e.g. Ethereum).
-Validiums can inherit the benefits of Avail’s scalable and purpose-built module quite well.
-Instead of posting transaction data to a Data Availability Committee (or somewhere else), Validiums can post transaction data to Avail.
+Validiums are designed to store transaction data off the primary layer (L1), such as Ethereum.
+They can seamlessly leverage the benefits of Avail's scalable and specialized module.
+Rather than directing transaction data to a [<ins>DAC</ins>](#data-availability-committee-dac) or other alternatives, Validiums can commit this data to Avail.

+A layer 2 solution, like a rollup, can evolve into a Validium by choosing off-chain data storage over the main chain.
+This distinction is subtle, as a Validium isn't strictly a "layer 2" in the traditional sense; it doesn't post data to L1, introducing different trust considerations.
+However, in many contexts, it's still categorized as a layer 2 solution.
+Fundamentally, a Validium can be described as a rollup combined with off-chain data availability, akin to Avail's approach.

 ## Validator